Financial-Times/methode-image-model-mapper/README.markdown

 Maps Graphics types as well.

-External images, from custom URLs can be mapped if the `ExternalUrl` property is set.
+External images, from custom whitelisted URLs can be mapped if the `ExternalUrl` property is set.
+This means that the binary from the Methode payload will not apply, it is ignored and the linked image is from the third party.

 ### Methode XPATH to image model mapping